TalkTalk or Plusnet for budget broadband

 SOURCE: Choose, speed test results carried out April 2015, speed test by Ookla.com.

 To show just how big the difference in variability was, here's a screenshot from Ookla.com, showing the results of all those speed tests:

 Where the line starts to leap up and down, about a third of the way along, is where the Plusnet results begin.

 No one likes it when things go wrong, and even if the service is flawless we all have to get in touch with our ISP from time to time.

-They're usually in the top three or four when surveys are carried out, ranking well against small "high quality" ISPs like Zen, and easily beating the big four.
+Yet despite this they seem to rate consistently highly when it comes to customer service in general.
+They've made it into our top five ISPs for customer service.
+Plus they usually rank in the top three or four for other surveys and reports, doing well against small "high quality" ISPs like Zen, and easily beating the big four.